andriej-gruszewski/sma_strategy/README.md

-ticker_list_ml.ipynb - model that gives user best possible configuration of SMA fast and slow indicators for best performance on choosen tickers.
+ticker_list_ml.ipynb - model that gives user best possible configuration of SMA fast and slow indicators for best performance, in terms of percentage change, on choosen tickers.
 User need to provide:
 - ticker list
 - start of backtetsing period
 - end of backtesting period
 - ticker timeframe interval

+Libraries used:
+pandas
+numpy
+yfinance